evan-m-jackson/Google_Books_Library/README.md

 This program allows the user to create a Reading List by searching for books using the Google Books API.
 It was created exclusively in Python.

-It is highly recommended that the user has the latest version of Python.
-The latest version of Python can be downloaded from this link: https://www.python.org/downloads/.
+It is highly recommended that the user has the latest version of Python installed.
+It can be downloaded from this link: https://www.python.org/downloads/.

 # Getting Started #